itskhushi-ag/spotify-web-player/README.md

 A simple and elegant **Spotify-inspired music player UI** built using **HTML & CSS only**.
 This project focuses on replicating the look and feel of Spotify's desktop interface, including sidebar navigation, trending sections, and a custom music control bar.

 > ⚠️ Currently optimized for **desktop view**.
 Not fully responsive yet.
+> “This is part of my ongoing learning journey in web development.
+I’ll be improving it with responsiveness and JavaScript in future iterations.”

 ---